-It may also be due to the loading of the structure, such as loading of a dam during impoundment, loading of a diaphragm wall during excavation or loading of a bridge deck due to wind and traffic.
-The Data collected from the tiltmeter provide an early warning of possible threatening deformations, giving sufficient time to take corrective measure or evacuation of the area, if necessary.
+It may also be due to the loading of the structure, such as the loading of a dam during impoundment, the loading of a diaphragm wall during excavation, or the loading of a bridge deck due to wind and traffic.
+The Data collected from the tiltmeter provide an early warning of possible threatening deformations, giving sufficient time to take corrective measures or evacuation of the area, if necessary.

 If you’re wondering where tilt sensors are used, they are used in the following monitoring activities:

-Tilt sensor working principle is built around the Micro-electromechanical system (MEMS).
-Encardio Rite Model EAN-41M beam sensor has a range of ±15°, along with high sensitivity and tilt sensor accuracy mounted inside an aluminium enclosure (beam).
-It provides a bipolar DC voltage output proportional to the sine of tilt angle measured by the tiltmeter.
+The tilt sensor working principle is built around the Micro-electromechanical system (MEMS).
+Encardio Rite Model EAN-41M beam sensor has a range of ±15°, along with high sensitivity and tilt sensor accuracy mounted inside an aluminum enclosure (beam).
+It provides a bipolar DC voltage output proportional to the sine of the tilt angle measured by the tiltmeter.
 The output is zero volts for a truly vertical position.

-The MEMS tilt sensor gives a comparatively low-cost tilt measurement solution and yet offers excellent resolution and long term stability.
-With the help of mounting accessories like brackets and anchors, the tiltmeter can be secured on any vertical surface, horizontal floor, or the ceiling.
+The MEMS tilt sensor gives a comparatively low-cost tilt measurement solution and yet offers excellent resolution and long-term stability.
+With the help of mounting accessories like brackets and anchors, the tiltmeter can be secured on any vertical surface, horizontal floor, or ceiling.

-Model EAN-41M Tilt Sensor is not designed to measure the absolute determination of tilt of structures.
+Model EAN-41M Tilt Sensor is not designed to measure the absolute determination of the tilt of structures.
 It measures the change in the tilt of a structure to which it is fixed.
 Once the instrument is mounted on the structure, the initial tilt reading is noted.
-Subtracting initial tilt reading from subsequent tilt reading gives the change in the tilt of structure over a period of time.
+Subtracting the initial tilt reading from subsequent tilt readings gives the change in the tilt of the structure over a period of time.

-Horizontal sensors are designed to discover the relative vertical displacement of the two anchors at its ends.
+Horizontal sensors are designed to discover the relative vertical displacement of the two anchors at their ends.
 The distance between the two anchors is known as the gauge length of the tilt sensor.
-They are usually available in standard gauge length of 1, 2 or 3 m, but varied specified lengths are also available.
+They are usually available in standard gauge lengths of 1, 2, or 3 m, but varied specified lengths are also available.

 The sensors are generally used in a string with two tilt sensors sharing a common anchor for fixing.